What is a CV summary? (& example to copy and paste)

 2. Name your biggest achievement

-Employers don’t just want to know what you do on the daily.
+Employers don’t just want to know what you do on a daily basis.
 Use your second sentence to describe a big achievement — one that’s relevant to the job you’re applying for.

-Here’s a sample noteworthy accomplishment in a CV summary:
+Here’s an example of a noteworthy accomplishment in a CV summary:

-Spearheaded a new marketing strategy for the London Overground that led to an 11% increase in ticket sales during Q1 2023 despite many people still working from home.
+Spearheaded a new marketing strategy for the London Overground Midmay Line that led to an 11% increase in ticket sales during Q1 20xx.

 Try to fit numbers into your CV summary no matter what job you’re applying for.